The 'mirror' trades that caught Deutsche in Russian web

 The web of trades stretched from Moscow, London and New York to Cyprus and the British Virgin Islands.

-Deutsche Bank, which has a large presence on Wall Street, said it regretted its role in the scheme and that it has since addressed shortcomings.
+Deutsche Bank (DBKGn.DE), which has a large presence on Wall Street, said it regretted its role in the scheme and that it has since addressed shortcomings.
 It has agreed to pay a total of about $630 million in fines to the New York and British financial regulators.

 The mirror scheme started in 2011, as Deutsche traders struggled with a slowdown in business, in the wake of a slump in oil and gas prices as well as the aftermath of the global financial crisis.